 The Dracaena Marginata, also called the Dragon Tree, is a great plant for bathrooms because they love high humidity!
 They’re super easy to grow indoors and like bright indirect light.

 They’re tough plants that are drought-tolerant (give these to your forgetful friends!) and grow extremely tall!
-Be sure to only water them when the top half of their soil is dry which can take up to 3 weeks in low light.
+Be sure to only water them when the top half of their soil is dry, which can take up to three weeks in low light.

 12. Peace Lily

 Photo cred via Etsy (where you can buy this exact plant!)

 Peace Lilies are a tropical plant, which makes it a perfect bathroom plant!
 These plants love lots of sun so if your bathroom has a nice big window, this is a great option for you!

 Peace Lilies like to stay hydrated but not be too soaked.
 If it starts to look droopy that just means it needs more water!
 They’re great at purifying the air which makes them another great bathroom plant!

 I have a deep love for Monstera plants with its fun Swiss cheese-like leaves!
 Monsteras are pretty hardy plants, making them tolerant of both low light and sunny spots.
 (Although they much prefer more sun!)

 They do well with any levels of humidity and can make quite the statement!

 Find all the best Monstera Plant Care Tips and Tricks here!